 Events come in all shapes and sizes and can involve few hours input or many months of careful planning so it is important at the outset to think about the time you have spare.
 A simple event such as a pub quiz or gig can be a great way to have a lovely evening, gather friends together and raise some funds for SEED Madagascar at the same time.
 This sort of event is simply a case of finding your venue and entertainment and working out a strategy to draw in your attendees.

 You may wish to consider a sponsored event such as an endurance event like a marathon or a ‘virtual’ event in the gym.
-SEED Madagascar can provide sponsor forms or you can use an online link via our partner Charity Checkout which you can personalise and distribute via social media!
+SEED Madagascar can provide sponsor forms or you can use an online link via our partner Enthuse which you can personalise and distribute via social media!

 Tag SEED Madagascar in your social media posts and we will do our best to share and help you promote your fundraising.